Citrine: The Radiant Stone of Sunshine and Prosperity - Sundara Joon

 10 min reading time

-Floral tiered necklace - Sundara Joon
+Floral tiered necklace made in a unique pendant style - Sundara Joon

 Floral Tiered Pendant Necklace